rkomoran/2613-Portfolio/Exploratory/Exploratory1/README.md

 	- Run the program, you should now see a GUI appear on your computer
    	![Screenshot from 2024-02-09 11-06-14](https://github.com/rkomoran/2613-Portfolio/assets/103604250/e985f18d-ed58-4e27-af0a-68f87ff3317a)

-		- If it doesn't, check the error logs -- you may be missing a prerequisite to run the program
+		- If it doesn't, check the error logs in your terminal -- you may be missing a prerequisite to run the program

 ## What's the purpose of Frog Clicker?